laminlabs/lamin-docs/docs/faq/storage.md

 If you delete an artifact from storage outside LaminDB, you are left with a file record without valid storage.
 In this case, you can:

 - use `ln.delete(permanent=True)` to delete the file record from database
-- alternatively, if you'd like to keep the record, link the storage back via `file.stage()`
+- alternatively, if you'd like to keep the record, link the storage back via `file.cache()`

 ```python
 file.description = "My new description"